 |Enterprise websites||HTTPS improves user trust and experience.
 Web browsers display a lock icon in the address bar for websites with domain validated (DV) or organization validated (OV) certificates.
 The enterprise name is displayed together with the lock icon for websites that include extended validated (EV) certificates.|

 HTTPS secure acceleration is a value-added service.
-After you enable HTTPS, fees are charged based on the number of HTTPS requests.
-For more information, see Static HTTPS requests.
+After you enable HTTPS, you are charged based on the number of HTTPS requests.
+For more information, see Billing of value-added services.

 Note HTTPS requests are separately billed and the fees cannot be offset by data transfer plans of Alibaba Cloud CDN.
-Before you enable HTTPS secure acceleration, make sure that you have a sufficient balance in your account.
-If the balance is insufficient, your CDN service may be suspended.
+Before you enable HTTPS secure acceleration, make sure that you have a sufficient balance in your Alibaba Cloud account.
+If the balance is insufficient, Alibaba Cloud CDN may be suspended.